 GHW are in moderate densities in the Norwin region on the Darling Downs.
 While GHW will produce honeydew it does not normally cause the same problems as SLW which has a wider host range, higher reproductive rate, develops resistance to insecticides rapidly, and is adapted to high temperatures.
 Where populations are a mix of SLW and GHW, consider treating as if all are SLW.

-This document outlines sampling, thresholds and management options for SLW.
 Remember only one spray of Admiral® is allowed per season.

 Article by Zara Ludgate